 Chantecaille

-The cosmetic brand Chantecaille emerged from a love for nature and environmental care.
-The company’s founder, Sylvie Chantecaille, built the business on sustainability principles.
+The cosmetics brand Chantecaille was born of a passion for nature and environmental stewardship.
+The company’s founder, Sylvie Chantecaille, built the business on the principles of sustainability.
 Cosmetic formulas are created with natural ingredients, combining advanced developments and the power of plants.
-The products are cruelty-free, and some proceeds support protecting rare animal species and restoring natural resources.
+The products are cruelty-free, and some proceeds support the protection of rare animal species and the restoration of natural resources.

 The Chantecaille logo reflects the brand’s deep connection with nature.
-Visually, this is represented through four round symbols depicting animals and plants needing protection.
+Visually, this is represented by four round symbols depicting animals and plants that need protection.
 The slogan “Wild About Nature” communicates the brand’s mission.
 The black classic serif font emphasizes sophistication.

 Clinique

 Clinique was among the first brands to approach cosmetics through dermatological research.
-Developed with medical professionals, the brand emphasizes product safety, hypoallergenic properties, and ease of use.
+Developed in collaboration with medical professionals, the brand prioritizes product safety, hypoallergenic properties, and ease of use.
 The cosmetics are based on scientific methods confirmed by clinical testing.

 Clinique’s logo reflects the brand’s character through clean shapes and precise graphics.
 The name is written in bold letters enclosed by strict horizontal lines at the top and bottom.
 The design emphasizes the visual connection to skincare and dermatology.
 The logo looks professional, conveying a serious approach to skincare.